chevah/geck/content/documentation.rst

 Readers are mainly:

-* Administrators directly involved with SFTPlus.
+* Administrators directly involved with the product.
   They can be in three stages - pre-sales, on trial, or existing customers.

 * Decision-makers involved in the implementation of the software.